cohayes/Dosadi/docs/latest/11_scenarios/D-SCEN-0001_Wakeup_Scenario_Prime_v0.md

 Movement between pods and facilities requires basic suits.
 Outside pods, conditions are harsh but survivable with **basic personal suits**.

+Governance scaffolding is baked in from the former MVP runtime:

+- Each pod designates an initial representative, enabling a **proto-council** to form at the hub without waiting for long migrations.
+- Corridor risk metrics seed the **hazard → protocol** loop so council meetings can author movement/safety protocols once incident thresholds are crossed (defaults:
+  ≥1 incident with ≥0.15 risk on an edge).
+- Runtime ticks monitor these seeded metrics and immediately draft movement protocols for uncovered hazardous spurs, keeping governance visible even before organic incident data accrues.

 ### 2.4 Initial Resources